MrCrafter32/Voicemeeter-Remote/README.md

     Gain Sliders: Control the volume for all input and output faders.

-    Control Knobs: Adjust the Compressor and Gate levels for each input strip.

     Routing Matrix: Assign any input strip to any physical or virtual output bus.

     Automatic Restart: The application will automatically restart the VoiceMeeter engine when a new audio device is connected or disconnected.